HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

 fucking called it
 ya ey

+bring morough
+turn into a fucking hardass
+your god

 let go for another layer
+let go for another layer
+let go for another layer
+brooough

 can you come back
-can you come back you
+can you come back you (now)

+can't belive in second coming

+don't you think it would make me remember

 try to boast existing, kinda botched thought (prove existing) believe in any other god, your god